Skip to content

 Once you catch on to Facebook's standards and publishing tools, creating a Facebook business Page is pretty straightforward.
 I've managed a few Facebook Pages myself and helped several businesses with content to take care of their own.

-Here are seven things that I've learned through my experience—it's a combination of how-to tips and strategy suggestions, and they'll help you build a Facebook Page for your business that does more than just collect dust.
+Here are six things that I've learned through my experience—it's a combination of how-to tips and strategy suggestions, and they'll help you build a Facebook Page for your business that does more than just collect dust.

 1. Start with a strategy